feldera/feldera/docs/tutorials/time-series.md

 ## `NOW()` and temporal filters

 All features discussed so far evaluate SQL queries over time series data without referring to the current physical time.
-When the notion of "current time" was needed, stream time served the purpose.
 Feldera allows using the current physical time in queries via the [`NOW()`](/sql/datetime/#the-now-function) function.
 The primary use of this function is in implementing **temporal filters**, i.e., queries that filter records based on the current time values, e.g.: